-Online bingo is a brilliant form of entertainment!
+Online bingo sites offer a brilliant form of entertainment!
 But how can you make sure that you, and your money, stay safe while playing?
 Here are some simple steps you can take to protect yourself.

 On a home network, ensure you have a firewall and malware/spyware protection enabled.
 If playing by phone or tablet, always use a secure (https) connection when connecting to a web site over public wi-fi.

 Before depositing any money or handing over any personal details, always check that the site is licensed by the UK Gambling Commission.
 This is super easy to do these days, as all UK licensed sites have to display a clickable link to their licence details on the UKGC site.

 If the site offers a juicy welcome bonus, it can be tempting to make a large deposit to get the biggest bonus you can.
 Before doing this, make a careful reading of the withdrawal rules and wagering requirements to find out how easy it will be to get your money out if you change your mind about the site and don’t wish to continue playing there.
 Other points to consider: